 Besides this, we also recommend our tenants to follow the prescriptions of the Advice to Occupiers of Dwellings in Residential Buildings, BS9999:2008, which is extensible to all dwellings in general.

-If anything goes wrong in your dwelling, we are here to help, just get in touch with our contact page!
+If anything goes wrong in your dwelling, we are here to help, just get in touch with our dedicated maintenance management software.

 Do you carry a Legionnaires' Risk Assessment?